What if I do not agree with a decision about EI?

 You can appeal most decisions about your EI claim.
 The first step is to ask Service Canada for a “reconsideration” of the decision.
 This means that you ask them to review and change their decision.
 You can ask for a reconsideration if Service Canada:

-- refuses to give you benefits or you think the amount is too low
+- refuses to give you benefits

 - tells you to pay back some benefits